-- 17. Where appropriate woodlands shall contain trail(s)that allows for public enjoyment of the woodland in a responsible manner.
+- 16. All woodlands shall contain at least 1 trail that allows for public enjoyment of the woodland in a responsible manner.
 Effort shall be made to avoid impacting the most sensitive areas within woodlands.
 Any vegetation removal during trail development shall be kept to a minimum.
-Impacted vegetation shall be relocated within the woodland when possible. - 18.
-Trails that are causing (or have the potential to cause) ecological damage shall be closed. - 19.
+Impacted vegetation shall be relocated within the woodland when possible. - 17.
+Trails that are causing (or have the potential to cause) ecological damage shall be closed. - 18.
 The trails shall have dirt or woodchip surfacing.
-When determined appropriate these trails may have sections of granular materials or hard surface paving. - 20.
+When determined appropriate these trails may have sections of granular materials or hard surface paving. - 19.
 The minimum clear width of trails with shall be 1.2m wide with a clear height of 2.1m.
-These dimensions may be reduced in locations to avoid negative ecological impact.

-- 21. Where appropriate wood boardwalk may be used for trails when crossing wet and/or highly sensitive areas. - 22.
-Trails shall connect to existing neighborhood/city wide trail systems where possible.
+These dimensions may be reduced in locations to avoid negative ecological impact. - 20.
+Where appropriate wood boardwalk may be used for trails when crossing wet and/or highly sensitive areas.